tidalcycles/tidal-doc/blog/tidal_profile_polymorphic_engine.md

 **Tell us about your livecoding music.**

 * I often improvise together with people who play more traditional instruments.
 I find it very interesting to use microphones to get what the others are playing as an input that I can manipulate through coding.
 * I'm also interested in multi-channel sound / acousmatic music and the possibilities of live-coding in this context.
+I think live-coding could be a great tool to be able to precisely control an acousmonium (a speaker orchestra, where each speaker has it's seperate channel).
+This means to not just make the sounds that are being heard, but also to distribute them across the speakers in real-time (this is often called diffusion).

 **What samples or instruments do you like to work with?**